llSourcell/How_to_simulate_a_self_driving_car/README.md

 python model.py
 ```

-This will generate a file `model-<epoch>.h5` whenever the performance in the epoch is better than the previous best.
-For example, the first epoch will generate a file called `model-000.h5`.
+This will generate a file `model-<epoch>-<val_loss>.h5` whenever the performance in the epoch is better than the previous best.

 ## Credits

 The credits for this code go to [naokishibuya](https://github.com/naokishibuya).
 I've merely created a wrapper to get people started.